harvester/docs/docs/install/harvester-configuration.md

 ```

 !!! note
-    This example sets the HTTP proxy for **foundational OS components**.
+    This example sets the HTTP(S) proxy for **foundational OS components**.
-    To set up an HTTP proxy for Harvester components such as fetching external images and backup to S3 services,
+    To set up an HTTP(S) proxy for Harvester components such as fetching external images and backup to S3 services,
     see [Settings/http-proxy](../../settings/settings/#http-proxy).

 ### `os.labels`